 We are subject to financial market risks, including changes in interest rates.
 Many of the loans in our portfolio have floating interest rates, and we expect that our loans in the future may also have floating interest rates.
 These loans are usually based on a floating LIBOR and typically have interest rate reset provisions that adjust applicable interest rates under such loans to current market rates on a quarterly basis.
 The loans that are subject to the floating LIBOR rates are also subject to a minimum base rate, or floor, that we charge on our loans if the current market rates are below the respective floors.
 As of September 30, 2016 and 2015, the weighted average LIBOR floor on the loans subject to floating interest rates was 1.04% and 1.08%, respectively.
-Prior to their redemption on October 20, 2016, the Class A and B 2010 Notes issued as part of the 2010 Debt Securitization had floating interest rate provisions based on three-month LIBOR that resets quarterly as do the Class A-Refi and Class B-Refi 2010 Notes issued as part of the 2010 Debt Securitization.
-In addition, Class A-1, A-2 and B 2014 Notes issued as part of the 2010 Debt Securitization based on three-month LIBOR that reset quarterly as do the Class A and the Credit Facility has a floating interest rate provisions based on three-month LIBOR that reset quarterly and the Credit Facility has a floating interest rate provision based on one-month LIBOR that reset quarterly, was 1.00% and 1.00%, respectively.
+Prior to their redemption on October 20, 2016, the Class A and B 2010 Notes issued as part of the 2010 Debt Securitization had floating interest rate provisions based on three-month LIBOR that resets quarterly as do the Class A-Refi and Class B-Refi 2010 Notes issued in connection with the refinancing of the 2010 Debt Securitization.
+In addition, Class A-1, A-2 and B 2014 Notes issued as part of the 2014 Debt Securitization have floating interest rate provisions based on three-month LIBOR that reset quarterly and the Credit Facility has a floating interest rate provision based on one-month LIBOR that resets daily.
+As of September 30, 2016 and 2015, the weighted average LIBOR floor on the secured borrowings, which reset quarterly, was 1.00% and 1.00%, respectively.
 We expect that other credit facilities into which we enter in the future may have floating interest rate provisions.